 This is a time of slow growth, therefore, employment in this field is not guaranteed.
 Because of this prospect, current positions are highly competitive; therefore, individuals who seek CAO employment should gain as much educational and work experience as possible.

 Chief Administration Officer Degree

 CAOs, like other executives, should have at least a bachelor’s degree to perform at this level of employment.
-However, a graduate degree is most likely the preferred level of education, both by employers and as a means to prepare an individual for this type of job.
+A graduate degree is most likely the preferred level of education, both by employers and as a means to prepare an individual for this type of job.

 Step 1: Obtain a bachelor’s degree.
 Individuals who seek employment as managers, administrators, and executives of an organization should enroll in business-like undergraduate programs.
-A Bachelor of Business Administration (BBA) is a popular choice; however, specializing in a particular field may help with employment prospects.
+A Bachelor of Business Administration (BBA) is a popular choice.
+Specializing in a particular field may help with employment prospects.

 It is important for aspiring CAOs to take courses that will train them in business but also in their particular fields of interest.
 Students should make sure to take courses that will help them delegate and respond to employees, such as human relations, as well as courses in operations management, project management, organizational theory, and entrepreneurship.

 Step 2: Obtain a master’s degree (recommended).
-A Master of Business Administration (MBA) is the most popular type of administrative degree; however, individuals will find that the following options will also provide the training and credentials necessary for a CAO position: management, business management, or specialized program that fits industry.
+A Master of Business Administration (MBA) is the most popular type of administrative degree.
+Individuals will find that the following options will also provide the training and credentials necessary for a CAO position: management, business management, or specialized program that fits industry.